bsdev1/encrypted-app/README.md

 - Set the `captchaSecret` environment variable to your hCaptcha secret.
 - Set the `enableRegister` environment variable to `1` or `0`, depending on whether you want to allow users to register.
 - Set the `sessionSecret` environment variable to a randomly generated session secret.
 This secret is used to sign cookies for secure session management.
 Make sure to keep this secret confidential.
-- Set the `mongoUrl` environment variable in the `.env` file to the database URL of your MongoDB.
+- Set the `mongoUrl` environment variable to the database URL of your MongoDB.
 - Set the `NODE_ENV` environment variable to `production` to change the application to production mode.
 - Copy the **dist** folder from the **frontend** build.
 - Paste the copied **dist** folder into the **public** folder of the **backend** folder.